ElektraInitiative/libelektra/src/plugins/ccode/README.md

 ## C ##

-In the language C, following escape characters are present.
+In the C language, the following escape characters are present.

 - `b`: backspace, hex: 08
 - `t`: horizontal tab, hex: 09